Michael-Perdue/Michael-Perdue.github.io/_posts/2023-03-20-Smart-Environment-Toolkit.md

 ## Light actuation

-Here is a video of the a microbit being made a sensor then turning that sensors light on:
+Here is a video of the a microbit being made a sensor via the website and then on the website turning that sensors light on:

 ![](https://michael-perdue.github.io/assets/LightToolkit.gif)